.... clay pigeon shooting in beautiful South Cheshire

 Most of our shoots are scheduled to start at 10:00am on a Saturday morning.
 People normally start to arrive at the ground from about 9:30am onwards, with the

 early starters helping Gary and Keith to set up the trap and stands and get the ground ready for the day's shoot.

-shooters may limit themselves to one or two lines (20-30 birds) but the more experienced shots will normally try to shoot in the region of 60-75 birds, so 5-6 goes
+themselves to one or two lines (20-30 birds) but the more experienced shots will normally try to shoot in the region of 60-75 birds, so 5-6 goes depending on the

 As soon after 10:00am as possible, the first five shooters will be called to their stands and the shooting will commence.
 All our shoots are competitive in one

 form or another, be it for a notional payout or for one of our various trophies (See the Trophies page for details).
 But the competition is always light-hearted.
 The

 only thing we take very seriously at this club is SAFETY, so if you can't take a bit of "ribbing" and a one millisecond late bird might ruin your whole weekend,

 then sadly we may not be the club for you!